Mondex-Multos-Hitachi & Danmont-Visa Cash plus other E-Purse developers

-Ian Simmons began his involvement in Mondex development from the very beginning of Byte card development.
+Ian Simmons began his work in Mondex E-purse, from the very beginning of Byte card development.

 We will introduce cards from his important collection over the next weeks, and can proudly say that without his collection, most of the early Byte development would have remained forever unknown.

 Ian has sadly passed a few years back, but we can display his cards as his proud legacy.